 - Has the LHC Destroyed the World Yet?

 - London Performance Past and Present

 - Practical Machine Learning

 - Presentation of London in Modern European Literature, Fine Art and Film

 - The Universe

-As a QMUL Summer School student, you have a guaranteed place on campus in comfortable accommodation.
+As a QMUL Summer School student, you have a guaranteed place on campus in comfortable accommodation on the QMUL Mile End campus.
 You’ll have an en-suite single room in one of the comfortable self-catering flats, so you can meet other students and make friends while you are here.
 Breakfast is included in your accommodation (so that’s one less thing for you to think about…).
 Included in your housing is bedding and towels, weekly cleaning service, and free Wi-Fi.
 In your shared kitchen, you’ll find a stove, microwave, freezer and kettle, toaster, with a mini-fridge in your bedroom.
 Basic crockery, cutlery and utensils will also be provided.

 Application Procedures and Deadlines

 Students can attend one or both summer sessions.